Jalen Suggs NBA Preview vs. the Bulls

 Bulls 2022-23 Defensive Insights

-- The Bulls were seventh in the league defensively last year, allowing 111.8 points per game.
+- The Bulls were seventh in the NBA defensively last season, giving up 111.8 points per game.

-- In terms of rebounds, the Bulls were 15th in the league last season, allowing 43.3 per game.
+- The Bulls were the 15th-ranked squad in the league last year, giving up 43.3 boards per game.

-- The Bulls were the 22nd-ranked team in the NBA in assists allowed per game last year, at 26.
+- In terms of assists, the Bulls were 22nd in the league defensively last season, allowing 26 per game.

-- The Bulls allowed 13.2 made 3-pointers per game last year, 29th in the league in that category.
+- In terms of three-point defense, the Bulls were ranked 29th in the NBA last season, giving up 13.2 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!